dev-scripts/prakashbhandari.com.np/content/posts/deploy-dot-net-web-application-in-kubernetes-using-kustomize-tool.md

   description: "Learn how to deploy a .NET Web application in Kubernetes using the Kustomize Tool.
 This comprehensive guide walks you through the deployment process using Minikube on your local machine.
 Understand the concepts of Kustomize, a powerful configuration management tool for Kubernetes, that enables declarative management of objects for various environments.
 Discover how to create a customized Kubernetes deployment, services, and ingress configurations using Kustomize overlays.
 Dive into step-by-step instructions, code snippets, and visual aids to efficiently deploy and access your .NET Web application in a Kubernetes cluster"
 ---

-## Introduction
-n this article, I will explain the basics of how to deploy a .NET Web application in Kubernetes using the Kustomize Tool.
+In this article, I will explain the basics of how to deploy a .NET Web application in Kubernetes using the Kustomize Tool.

 I will use Minikube to deploy the app on the local machine. **[Deploy .NET Web Application In Kubernetes](https://www.prakashbhandari.com.np/posts/deploy-dot-net-web-application-in-kubernetes/)**,